How Does Extreme Weight Loss Feel?

 And there have body image issues and issues around eating disorders that I am still working through.
 I still get a lot of stress and anxiety and guilt around food.

 My relationship with food isn’t great.
-My brain is having a hard time letting go of the idea that thinner is better or that worth is tied to weight.
+My brain is having a hard time letting go of the idea that thinner is better.

 It’s not deliberate, but it is conditioned into me still.